thriveweb/sailinginparadise/content/boatTours/2019-05-28-sunset-city-lights-cruise.md

   ## Gold Coast Sunset Cruise

-  **Our ticketed sunset cruises are currently not running.
-However our private charters are operating and offer an ideal way to get out on the water with your family/friends.
-Please click the 'boat charter' tab in the main menu to view the most appropriate private charter option or send through an enquiry via the tab below.**

   Looking for the Gold Coast's best sunset views?
 There is no better place to watch the sunset on the Gold Coast than relaxing on a yacht on the Broadwater!
 No seriously...

   There is something so magical about a sunset over the water.
 But surrounded by it?
 Well that's something else...

+  We offer private sunset sails for couples, small family groups, as well as larger groups of up to 30 guests.

-  So come and join us on our sunset cruise as the sun sinks behind the mountains of the Gold Coast Hinterland and casts a glow across the calm waters of the Gold Coast Broadwater.
+  So come and join us for a sail as the sun sinks behind the mountains of the Gold Coast Hinterland and casts a glow across the calm waters of the Gold Coast Broadwater.
 contentBox:
   buttonTitle: ENQUIRE ABOUT A PRIVATE SUNSET CHARTER
   buttonUrl: booking-enquiry